 The specialist interest market on DVD wained significantly after the collapse of Woolworths and WH Smith moving out of stocking video, but we continued to produce shorter specialist factual programmes for Nova Wheels - our transport-based YouTube channel.

-We're launching Nova Wheels OD - a fee-based subscription channel - a kind of Netflix for transport where we'll be producing and releasing new full-length specialist factual transport programming for the internet-savvy enthusiast.
+This year we're launching Nova Wheels+ - a on demand subscription website - a kind of Netflix for transport where we'll be producing and releasing new full-length specialist factual transport programming for the internet-savvy enthusiast.
 We're committed to producing 4 new programmes for the channel in 2020, as well as making available our existing back catalogue of programmes which were originally released on VHS and DVD.

 Doncaster Works 150